[Note: The following was first published in the January 2016 Alberta Outdoorsmen.]

 Fish and Wildlife

 The closest things to fish and wildlife conservation mentioned in the business plan are the vague references to biodiversity and species-at-risk.
 Now biodiversity is important; our ecosystems require the widest diversity of species to keep them healthy.
-Likewise, species-at-risk are the proverbial “canaries in the cold mine,” their distress telling us much about the health of our environment.
+Likewise, species-at-risk are the proverbial “canaries in the coal mine,” their distress telling us much about the health of our environment.
 But the management of game species populations also tells us much about our environment, and includes the involvement of citizens who actually spend time in field and stream, and not just experience their wildlife and wild areas on a TV screen or an annual trip to the mountains.
 Good fish and wildlife management requires the support of people committed to the resource through their connections and experiences with pieces of the landscape.

 I fear what we see today—stressed fisheries, deteriorating wildlife habitat, and dwindling public support—will become the new baseline from which future generations will judge fish and wildlife management in this province.
 As such, are hunters and anglers just a minor revenue source for the government, a footnote to the history of conservation in this province?
 I hope that’s not the case, because if it is true then we have lost a lot, including the will to bring it back.